 As digital transformation speeds up, businesses need web applications that are scalable, resilient, and agile.
-However, traditional monolithic architectures, with their closely linked components, often struggle to keep up with these needs.
+However, traditional monolithic architectures, with their closely linked components to email trends, often struggle to keep up with these needs.
 To solve this, many companies are now turning to microservices architecture.

 This shift is driving its global market, which is projected to grow to $6.84 billion by 2027 at a compound annual growth rate of 16.33%.
 Additionally, a recent survey shows that about 85% of businesses are now modernizing their applications to incorporate microservices, highlighting a strategic move toward more adaptable and scalable development methods.